vz777/thelia-matomo/README.md

 - Tracking Add to Cart & Items Added to the Cart
 - Tracking Product Page Views & Category Page Views

-Have a look at the [Piwik e-commerce analytics docs](http://piwik.org/docs/ecommerce-analytics) for more information.
+Have a look at the [Matomo e-commerce analytics docs](http://piwik.org/docs/ecommerce-analytics) for more information.

-Note that the cart and order tracking uses the [PHP Client for Piwik Analytics Tracking API](https://github.com/piwik/piwik-php-tracker) to communicate with
+Note that the cart and order tracking uses the [PHP Client for Matomo Analytics Tracking API](https://github.com/matomo-org/matomo-php-tracker) to communicate with
-Piwik.
-This events are still tracked, even if the Piwik JavaScript tracker is blocked by an ad or privacy blocker.
+Matomo.
+This events are still tracked, even if the Matomo JavaScript tracker is blocked by an ad or privacy blocker.

 ## Installation

-Before installing this module, make sure, that [e-commerce tracking is enabled](http://piwik.org/docs/ecommerce-analytics/#enable-ecommerce-tracking) in Piwik for the site you want to use.
+Before installing this module, make sure, that [e-commerce tracking is enabled](http://piwik.org/docs/ecommerce-analytics/#enable-ecommerce-tracking) in Matomo for the site you want to use.

 ### Manual Installation